 Unfortunately, putting together a detailed will can be a little complicated, especially if you have a lot of assets and a large estate.
 It’s therefore a good idea to speak with a good family lawyer when you’re writing your will, as they will be able to help you make sure that you get everything right.

-With this in mind, I’ve put together a short list of the most important reasons why you should use a lawyer to create your will.
+With this in mind, I’ve put together a short list of the most important reasons why you should use a lawyer, such as Family Lawyers Perth, to create your will.
 They include:

 It Will Give You Peace Of Mind